Spencer R. Weart

 Spencer R. Weart (born 1942) is the former director of the Center for History of Physics of the American Institute of Physics (AIP) from 1971 until his retirement in 2009.

-Life

 Originally trained as a physicist, he is now a historian of science.

+Early life and education

-He earned his B.A. in Physics at Cornell University in 1963 and a Ph.D. in Physics and Astrophysics at the University of Colorado, Boulder, in 1968.
-He then did postdoctoral studies at the Hale Observatories and California Institute of Technology, publishing papers on solar physics; from 1971 to 1974 he studied history of science in the University of California, Berkeley.
-While directing the AIP Center for History of Physics he taught courses at Johns Hopkins University and Princeton University.
+Weart earned his B.A. in Physics at Cornell University in 1963 and a Ph.D. in Physics and Astrophysics at the University of Colorado, Boulder, in 1968.
+He then did postdoctoral studies at the Hale Observatories and the California Institute of Technology, publishing papers on solar physics.

-Interviews
+From 1971 to 1974, Weart studied the history of science at the University of California, Berkeley.

+Career

+While serving as the director of the AIP Center for History of Physics, located at AIP headquarters in College Park, Maryland, Weart taught courses at Johns Hopkins University and Princeton University.

+Oral history interviews

-He conducted oral history interviews of many physical scientists, particularly astrophysicists such as Subrahmanyan Chandrasekhar (1977) and climate scientists such as Wallace Broecker (1997).
+Weart conducted oral history interviews of many physical scientists, particularly astrophysicists, such as Subrahmanyan Chandrasekhar (1977), and climate scientists, such as Wallace Broecker (1997).

 Works

-He has produced numerous historical articles and two children's science books and written or co-edited eleven other books, including the following:
+Weart has produced numerous historical articles and two children's science books and written or co-edited eleven other books, including the following: